myty/AndcultureCode.JavaScript.Website/src/pages/blog/the-agile-project-methodology-at-andculture.md

 * **Client partner collaboration** over contract negotiation
 * **Responding to change** over following a plan

-While there is value in the items on the right, working in agile values the items on the left more ([https://agilemanifesto.org/](https://agilemanifesto.org/)).
+While there is value in the items on the right, Agile values the items on the left more ([https://agilemanifesto.org/](https://agilemanifesto.org/)).
 Embodying these values makes it easier for us to connect with client partners and develop solutions everyone can be proud of.
 It also allows us to move past the mindset of “this is just how it is.”
 Instead, plans evolve as discoveries are made.
 When a project has many moving parts, it can be difficult to know what’s going to happen in the future.
 Instead of looking to what needs to happen, agile working relies on what practitioners have already experienced as the basis for decision making-- from project-specific experiences to accrued industry knowledge.

 In one such instance, we signed a contract with a client partner to build a software product.
 The project essentially outlines 10 features we would build-- we prioritized it together and began to work on the first item on the list.